IBM/container-service-getting-started-wt/Lab 3/README.md

   - `docker push registry.ng.bluemix.net/<namespace>/watson-talk`

-In `watson-deployment.yml`, update the image tag with the registry path to the image you created:
+In `watson-deployment.yml`, update the image tag with the registry path to the image you created in the following two sections:

 ```yml
     spec: